loayhamwi/Bikeshare-USA/README.md

 - Performing Your Own Analysis
 - Conclusions

-In order to run the code, download the jupiter notebook file with the data files then run it locally using Jupiter Notebook application.
+In order to run the code, download the jupiter notebook file Bike_Share_Analysis.ipynb with the data files then run it locally using Jupiter Notebook application.

-Please run the cells one by one, to get more information about the code please read the comments in file.
+Please run the cells one by one, to get more information about the code please read the comments in Bike_Share_Analysis.ipynb.